P. J. Hairston: College career

 In 2011, Hairston joined the North Carolina Tar Heels for the 2011–12 season as a freshman.
-He was the team's eighth-leading scorer at 5.7 points per game and lead the team in free-throw percentage.
+He was the team's eighth-leading scorer at 5.7 points per game and led the team in free-throw percentage.

 In the 2012–13 season, Hairston's playing time increased significantly in the second half of the season.
 In the last five games of the regular season, he averaged 32 minutes of playing time, up 60% from 20 minutes of average playing time in the first 29 games of the season.
 Hairston led UNC in scoring in the last five games of the season with 19.6 points per game.
 He earned ACC Co-Player of the Week honors for his play against Duke and Virginia in February 2013.
 North Carolina coaches also selected Hairston as the defensive player of the game in the win over Virginia.

 In Hairston's sophomore season, he was in the starting line-up for the second time in his college career against Duke in February 2013.
 He scored a then career high 23 points.
 In his next game in the starting line-up versus Virginia he set a new high with 29 points, just four games after returning the court after missing a game due to a concussion.
 In UNC's first game of the ACC tournament on March 15, 2013, Hairston was holding the basketball in the second half when a Florida State player swiped Hairston's hand.
 Either from the swipe, or from his fingers extending on the basketball, Hairston split the webbing between the middle and ring fingers on his non-shooting left hand.
 Hairston left the game and received eight stitches.
 He still led UNC with 21 points after making five of six three point shots.

 After getting the stitches, Hairston returned to play in UNC's next two games in the ACC tournament.
 He played 36 minutes in the next game against Maryland and scored 13 points.
 In the next day's game against Miami he scored 28 points.

 Suspended in 2013, Hairston did not return to North Carolina for the 2013–14 season.
 On December 20, 2013, the school announced that they would not seek his reinstatement.